A Practical Guide to Airline Customer Service

 From Airline Operations to Passenger Services

 A Practical Guide to Airline Customer Service is written for airline executives and undergraduate students who are preparing for a career in the airline service industry.
 Those working in similar functions and fields can also benefit from this book.
 This book primarily focuses on the importance of customer service in the airline industry.
 This includes basic airline operations and essential communication skills, and how airline service agents interact with passengers at every contact point of the travel process.
-It is a useful guide for anyone seeking a successful and rewarding career in the airline industry.
+This textbook is for anyone seeking a successful and rewarding career in the airline industry.

 TEACHING MATERIAL for INSTRUCTORS